paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 TGA investigated 148 safety signals and took 57 regulatory actions during this period (Senate Estimates Oct 2024).
 However, officials characterised this work as "day-to-day processes" rather than enhanced monitoring tracked against plan objectives.
 Additionally, TGA has not published documentation linking specific signals to specific regulatory actions, investigation protocols applied, or decision-making criteria used—documentation required by international pharmacovigilance standards adopted by TGA (ICH E2E) and internationally recognised best practice (CIOMS).
 The gaps identified above relate to documented implementation of enhanced processes, not absence of monitoring activity.

-**The Central Finding:**
+## **The Central Finding:**

 Four years after publishing its COVID-19 Vaccine Safety Monitoring Plan, the TGA cannot demonstrate through documentation that it systematically implemented the enhanced monitoring it promised.
 TGA officials admitted to Senate Estimates that implementation was "never systematically tracked" by plan objectives, instead treating it as routine "day-to-day processes."
 This contradicts provisional approval requirements, which mandate demonstrable, trackable enhanced monitoring—not standard business-as-usual surveillance.

 **Provisional Approval Requirements Not Demonstrably Met:**

 Provisional approval under the Therapeutic Goods Act 1989 requires enhanced post-market monitoring as a legal condition.
 The TGA's admission that implementation was never systematically tracked and treated as routine "day-to-day processes" means compliance with provisional approval conditions cannot be verified.
-Without documented, trackable enhanced monitoring distinct from routine surveillance—including audit trails required by international standards (ICH E2E, CIOMS) linking the 148 investigated signals to 57 regulatory actions—the legal requirements for provisional approval were not demonstrably met during Australia's largest medical intervention in history.
+Without documented, trackable enhanced monitoring distinct from routine surveillance—including audit trails required by international standards (ICH E2E, CIOMS) linking the 148 investigated signals to 57 regulatory actions—the legal requirements for provisional approval were not demonstrably met during Australia's largest medical intervention in history. **The documented evidence, and systematic absence thereof, reveals a significant historical regulatory failure in pharmaceutical safety monitoring that violates international pharmacovigilance standards requiring traceable audit trails and documented decision-making processes.**

 **Key Contradictions:**

 TGA demonstrated capability to classify and organise 2,218+ pages of vaccine safety monitoring documentation for Information Commissioner review (September 2024), while simultaneously claiming identical classification tasks were "too subjective" for citizen FOI access.
 TGA officials testified to Senate Estimates (October 2024) that the plan's key themes "essentially describe our day-to-day processes" rather than separately tracked objectives, with acknowledgement that producing such documents would involve "some difficulty" and a "vast volume of documents."
 Despite reporting 148 safety signals investigated and 57 regulatory actions taken, TGA has not published documentation linking specific signals to specific actions or providing the audit trails required by international pharmacovigilance standards.

 **Timeline of Contradictory Positions:**

 - **February 2022:** TGA claims requested documents "don't exist"
 - **March 2022:** TGA acknowledges "ample documentation" exists
 - **2022-2023:** TGA organises extensive documentation for Information Commissioner review